 Juvenile crimes tend to fall into one of three categories: status offenses, property offenses, and violent offenses.
 Of the three, status offenses are the least serious, with the offenses only being considered as such due to the defendant’s age.
 Status offenses are committed when a minor engages in behavior that is illegal until they reach the age of majority, or 21 years of age, such as running away, truancy, or drinking alcohol.
 These types of offenses usually are dealt with in family court or with a social worker, as they are just minor offenses.

-Property offenses includes burglary, theft, larceny, and arson.
+Property offenses include burglary, theft, larceny, and arson.
 In general, boys make up the majority of juveniles who are arrested for these offenses.

 The last category, violent offenses, are more severe and as a result, require more severe discipline.
-Violent offenses include murder, forced rape, aggravated assault, and robbery.
+Violent offenses include murder, forcible rape, aggravated assault, and robbery.
 Boys make up over 80 percent of violent offenders, with most violent crimes taking place between 3 and 5 p.m., or school hours.

 You can’t count on the constitution to protect your child’s rights once he or she is accused of a juvenile crime.
-As soon as possible following your child’s detention, contact the Jardine Law Offices to schedule a consultation with our criminal defense attorney.
+As soon as possible following your child’s detention, contact the Jardine Law Offices P.C. to schedule a consultation with our Juvenile crimes attorney.
 We can help you navigate the complex and often frustrating Utah juvenile justice system and advocate for your child to help secure their release, and then we can ensure that any penalties and punishments are fair and fitting.
-Call our office to set up your child’s case review now.
+Contact our office to set up your child’s case review now.